-The Linux ‘tar’ stands for tape archive, is used to create Archive and extract the Archive files. tar command in Linux is one of the important command which provides archiving functionality in Linux.
-We can use Linux tar command to create compressed or uncompressed Archive files and also maintain and modify them.
+The Linux ‘tar’ stands for tape archive, which is used to create Archive and extract the Archive files. tar command in Linux is one of the important commands which provides archiving functionality in Linux.
+We can use the Linux tar command to create compressed or uncompressed Archive files and also maintain and modify them.

 tar [options] [archive-file] [file or directory to be archived]

 Creates an archive by bundling files and directories together.